-Prior to this Mr Homsany was a corporate and commercial advisory partner with one of Australia's leading law firms, DLA Phillips Fox, based in Perth, Western Australia.
+Prior to this Mr Homsany was a corporate and commercial advisory partner with one of Australia's leading law firms.
+He is the principal of Cardinals Lawyers and Consultants and has been admitted as a solicitor for over 18 years.
 Mr Homsany has extensive experience in corporate law, including advising public resources and energy companies on corporate governance, finance, capital raisings, takeovers, mergers, acquisitions, joint ventures and divestments.